DitipriyaGupta/Text-Editor/README.md

 # Text-Editor

-A text editor built using HTML,CSS,JS.
+Developed a text editor using HTML,CSS,JS.
+User can use different font styles and sizes.
+Bulletins can also be added.
 ## Features
 - Add photos and links
 - Add Font size and Font colors